-Further information on the investment strategies can be obtained from the websites mentioned in Clause 3.2.
-In addition, further information on this can be found in Clause 3.3.3.
-3.3.2 Assessment of the expected impact of Sustainability Risks on returns The general risk profile of the sustainable investment strategies offered by Scalable Capital is fundamentally similar to that of conventional benchmark portfolios.
+The general risk profile of the sustainable investment strategies offered by Scalable Capital is fundamentally similar to that of conventional benchmark portfolios.
 This results from the construction of the benchmark indices used by the financial instruments which aim to achieve an equivalent weighting, as far as possible, in terms of the various economic sectors compared to their conventional counterparts.
 However, Sustainability Risks are reduced by focusing on companies with high ESG ratings and excluding controversial sectors.
 Anyhow, the sustainable focus also limits the type and number of investment options available to financial instruments.
 For this reason, sustainable investment strategies may underperform investment strategies with traditional selection criteria.
 A sound quantitative assessment of the different Sustainability Risks is not possible ex-ante.

-3.3.3 Sustainability-related disclosures - transparency of the promotion of environmental or social characteristics on websites a.
-Summary In the following, we explain how Scalable Capital incorporates sustainability aspects for its sustainable investment strategies presented in Clause 3.2 without aiming for a sustainable investment as its objective.
-In sections with information on how Sustainability Risks are included, we refer to Clause 3.3.1. b.
-No sustainable investment objective Sustainable investment strategies promote environmental and social characteristics (light-green product), but do not aim for a sustainable investment as its objective (no dark-green product). c.
-Environmental or social characteristics of financial products For a description of the environmental or social characteristics of the financial product, see Clause 3.3.1, Section a. d.
-Investment strategy For a description of the investment process, please refer to Clause 3.3.1, Section c.
+What are the binding elements of the investment strategy used to select investments to attain each of the environmental or social characteristics promoted by this financial product?